Skip to main content

 Course overview

 More than 43% of Australians aged 16 to 85 have experienced a mental health challenge throughout their life.
-With growing demand for counselling services, our Master of Counselling will help you build the advanced analytical and communication skills needed to support individuals, couples, and groups through mild to moderate mental health and developmental challenges.
+With growing demand for counselling services, our Master of Counselling will help you build the advanced analytical and communication skills needed to support individuals, couples and groups through mild to moderate mental health and developmental challenges.

 The Master of Counselling will equip you with the skills to connect with and compassionately support your clients.
 You will graduate with 200 hours of practical experience, preparing you to provide personalised support to clients tailored to their unique circumstances.
-Through practical learning opportunities, you will learn how to apply complex counselling theories to identify and address emotional issues, using cognitive behaviour therapy, emotion-focused therapy and other talking therapies.
+Through practical learning opportunities, you will learn how to apply complex counselling theories to identify and address emotional issues, using cognitive-behavioural therapy, emotion-focused therapy and other talking therapies.

 Key facts